-Hiking the Mokulēʻia Trail on Oʻahu, Hawaiʻi
+Hiking the Mokulēʻia Trail on the North Shore of Oʻahu, Hawaiʻi

 Distance (Roundtrip): 6.2 miles / 10.0 km

-The Mokulēʻia Trail in the Waiʻanae Mountain Range on Oʻahu is one of the island’s best-kept secrets.
+The Mokulēʻia Trail in the Waiʻanae Mountain Range on Oʻahu is one of the island’s best-kept secrets!

 Mokulēʻia Trailhead Parking